benjojo/bondcat/README.md

         -no-auto-detect
         -b              Write and read 0x00 as fast as possible upon connections -benchmark
-        -i              Close connetion after duration of inactivity (for example "10s") -idle-timeout
+        -i              Close connection after duration of inactivity (for example "10s") -idle-timeout
         -l              Listen for bondcat connections
         -listen